rust-lang/rfcs/text/0000-offset_of.md

     This would make `core::mem::offset_of!` have less functionality than the implementation from `memoffset`, or the implementation they could implement if they computed it manually.

+    Needing the offset of fields on `#[repr(Rust)]` is not as common, but still useful in code which needs to describe precise details of type layout to some other system, including GPU APIs which accept configurable vertex formats or binary serialization formats that contain descriptions of the field offsets for the record types they contain, etc.

 3. Require that all fields of `$Container` be visible at the invocation site, rather than just requiring that `$field` is.